candlepin/candlepin.github.io/docs/candlepin/federated_certificate_management.md

 # Overview
 This is an overview of the issues around Federated Certificate Generation.
-This is fancy name for what the On Premise Candlepin will need to do.
+This is fancy name for what the On Premises Candlepin will need to do.

 # Background
 RHUI, Hosted Candlepin/CDN, and Katello all follow a similar pattern: